psychemedia/sin-eater-resources/src/_through_1880s.md

 > The meaning of this most singular institution of superstition was, that when a person died, the friends sent for the Sin-Eater of the district, who, on his arrival, placed a plate of salt and bread on the breast of the deceased person ; he then uttered an incantation over the bread, after which, he proceeded to eat it, — thereby eating the sins of the dead person ; this done, he received a fee of two-and-sixpence, — which, we suppose, was much more than many a preacher received for a long and painful service.
 Having received this, he vanished as swiftly as possible, all the friends and relatives of the departed aiding his exit with blows and kicks, and other indications of their faith in the service he had rendered.
 A hundred years since, and through the ages beyond that time, we suppose this curious superstition was everywhere prevalent.

-If we display a side-by-side view to inspect the difference between the texts, we can spot the areas of simularity directly:
+If we display a side-by-side view to inspect the difference between the texts, we can spot the areas of similarity directly:

 `````{admonition} Comparing the Texts
 :class: dropdown